 No matter where or how you live, your decisions and choices can make a positive contribution towards reducing energy and environmental impact, improving the quality of life and making our world a better place for generations to come.

-Please see our article Green Construction and the LEED Process for more information on LEED construction and green building options.
+Please see our article Green Construction and the LEED Process for more information on LEED construction and green building options, as well as Stonemark’s services on Green Building & Environmental Construction.